-- Familiarize yourself with the relevant administration and exam security procedures in the 2014-15 AP Coordinator's Manual. - Read all of the general and appropriate subject-specific exam administration instructions to understand the flow of the administration. - Prepare the exam rooms. - Set up exam equipment (CD players, computers, or tape recorders) and practice using playback and recording equipment. - Admit and assign seats to students. - Check identification of home-schooled students and/or students from other schools
+- Familiarize yourself with the relevant administration and exam security procedures in the 2015-16 AP Coordinator's Manual. - Read all of the general and appropriate subject-specific exam administration instructions to understand the flow of the administration. - Prepare the exam rooms, per the seating policies beginning on page 49. - Set up exam equipment (CD players, computers, or tape recorders) and practice using playback and recording equipment. - Admit and assign seats to students. - Check identification of home-schooled students and/or students from other schools.